“Her vocals penetrate your heart, the lyrics stir your conscience, the melodies are soothing and the rhythms are contagious.”

-“If you look at our history,” she says, “you see over and over that music has played a central role in changing how people think, for the good and bad.
-How we make change in the larger political landscape starts with how we affect one another individually, and music brings message in a way that opens people—their heart, mind, spirit.”
+“If you look at our history,” she says, “you see over and over that music has played a central role in changing how people think, both for the good and bad.
+How we make change in the larger political landscape starts with how we affect one another individually, and music brings a message in a way that opens people—their heart, mind, spirit.”

 Taína Asili’s eclectic music history begins in the Puerto Rican home of her childhood in upstate, NY.
 Her father was a Latin-jazz conductor, vocalist and conga player, and her mother was an Afro-Caribbean dancer.
 Taína was strongly influenced by the music which surrounded her childhood.
 Growing up, Taina and her sister Ayana (who is also a professional musician) would sing doo-wop with their father for family gatherings and weddings.
 In Binghamton, NY, her hometown, she began studying European classical voice at the age of 14 under the tutelage of Alma Mora, a Peruvian opera singer, who became Taína’s vocal mentor for the next six years.

 In her teenage years, Taína’s heart also found punk rock, and for eight years she wrote and sang songs of rage and resistance with the band Antiproduct.
 The band gained underground popularity in the punk scene, known for their potent social justice, feminist lyrics and powerhouse performance.
 They toured the country several times, putting out four albums which were distributed internationally.